MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/readme.md

 - Any MCT can submit a pull request to the code or content in the GitHub repro, Microsoft and the course author will triage and include content and lab code changes as needed.

 - You can submit bugs, changes, improvement and ideas.
-Find a new Azure feature before we have?
+Find a new Power BI feature before we have?
 Submit a new demo!

 ## Notes